A software studio on a four-week clock

 III.
 How we work

-Aesir's operating cadence matches the timelines education work actually runs on.
-Whether it's a state performance period or a district pilot, the four-week build fits around the date that matters.
+Aesir's operating cadence matches the timelines deadline-driven work actually runs on.
+Whether it is a contract performance period or a district pilot window, the four-week build fits around the date that matters.

 Week 0